King Leir: Performance

 The records of theatre impresario Philip Henslowe show that King Leir was performed on 6 and 8 April 1594 at the Rose Theatre, by a cast that combined personnel from two acting companies, Queen Elizabeth's Men and Sussex's Men.
 Other records claim that the play was often acted, though these two are the only specific performances known.
-It has been suggested that Shakespeare, who might have been a player in the Queen's company of the 1590s, may have actually performed in King Leir.
+It has been suggested that Shakespeare, who might have been a player in the Queen's company of the 1590s, may have performed in King Leir.

 Publication

 The moste famous Chronicle historye of Leire king of England and his Three Daughters was entered into the Stationers' Register on 14 May 1594, by stationer Adam Islip; but Islip's name is crossed out of the record and the name of fellow stationer Edward White is substituted.
 Perhaps this conflict between stationers prevented the play's publication in 1594; certainly it did not appear in print until the next decade.
-It was registered again on 8 May 1605 (as the Tragecall historie of kinge Leir and his Three Daughters &c), by stationer Simon Stafford.
+It was registered again on 8 May 1605 (as the Tragecall historie of kinge Leir and his Three Daughters &c) by stationer Simon Stafford.
 The first edition appeared later that year, printed by Stafford for the bookseller John Wright, with the title The true Chronicle History of King Leir and his three daughters, Gonorill, Ragan and Cordella.
 The title page states that the drama "hath been diverse and sundry times lately acted".
-The 1605 quarto was the sole edition of the play during the seventeenth century.
+The 1605 quarto was the sole edition of the play during the 17th century.